We have a number of inclusive playgrounds, including two with liberty swings where kids (and adults) in wheelchairs can feel the wind in their hair!

 Please email email@example.com or contact Community Development on 1300 434 434

-A Beach Wheelchair is a wheelchair with soft balloon tyres that roll easily over sand and even into low waves.
-It can be borrowed for use by a support person for a person aged 5 up with a disability for a great day at the beach with family and friends – and they’re free of charge!
+A Beach Wheelchair or Freewheeler is a wheelchair with soft balloon tyres that rolls easily over sand and even into low waves.
+It can be hired by a support person, so a person with disability aged 5 years and above, can enjoy a great day out on the beach with family and friends.

 Beach Wheelchairs are available at Manly, Collaroy, Newport and Bilgola beaches and are free of charge.

 To book for Manly and Collaroy beaches, you can make a booking request via the below online portal links and select a date and time you would like to hire the beach wheelchairs: